Andersen2407/P3-Opgaver/Computerarkitektur og inlejrede systemer/M8/README.md

-## Exercises:
+**Exercises**:
-  ### 1. Based on your previous buying and selling book code - create a signal alarm that triggers the buying of a book every 5 second, and the selling of a book every 10 second.
+**1. Based on your previous buying and selling book code - create a signal alarm that triggers the buying of a book every 5 second, and the selling of a book every 10 second.**
-    - It is free of choice if you wish to do this with your thread or process based code.
-(We are using process based)
+    - It is free of choice if you wish to do this with your thread or process based code (We are using process based).
     - Add code that when pressing ctrl-c, you ensure a proper shutdown of all threads and memory you have used.

   `$ cd ../M8/signal_market` - Go into the directory